FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \end{equation}
 ```
 Figure \@ref(fig:OverlayPlots) provide visual representations of PUR,
-the black solid line and shaded area, in relation to the imposed PAR,
+the black solid line and shaded area, in relation to the actinic PAR,
-the dotted line, under each imposed spectral wavebands for *P. marinus*
+the dotted line, under each actinic spectral wavebands for *P. marinus*
 MED4 (A,B,C), SS120 (D,E,F) and MIT9313 (G,H,I).
 Figure
 (\@ref(fig:PurParPlot)) shows the relationship between calculated PUR
-versus imposed PAR for each *P. marinus* and each spectral waveband.
+vs. actinic PAR for each *P. marinus* and each spectral waveband.

 We performed one-way ANOVA to examine statistical differences between
 Harrison and Platt